-DDOT's Design and Engineering Manual specifies that all driveways shall be a minimum of 12 feet wide for one-way traffic and 24 feet wide for two-way traffic.
-Residential driveways should have a minimum 12 foot width within the public space area, and the driveway apron should be flared (Type D, DDOT Standards Drawing Number 504.04) or have a maximum radius of 6 feet.
-The driveway apron for commercial driveways should also have a maximum radius of 6 feet.
-(DEM 31.2.3.3)
+DDOT's Design and Engineering Manual specifies that all commercial curb cuts shall be a minimum of 10 feet wide for one-way traffic and 24 feet wide for two-way traffic.
+Residential curb cuts should have a minimum 9 foot width within the public space area, and the driveway apron should be flared (Type D, DDOT Standards Drawing) or have a maximum radius of 6 feet.
+The drive-way apron for commercial driveways should also have a maximum radius of 6 feet (DEM 31.5.2).

 The maximum width for all driveways is 24 feet.
 If any driveway is wider than 24 feet, then a pedestrian island that is 6 feet wide must be provided between driveways.
 This pedestrian island must be paved as sidewalk, match existing sidewalk material, and have a curb at the roadway that prevents vehicles from entering or exiting the driveway by crossing the pedestrian island.
 The curb must have a 3 foot radius at the street.
 The pedestrian island continues within the public space from the back edge of the sidewalk to the property line.
-No vehicles may cross this area and it may be landscaped (DEM 31.2.3.1 and 31.2.3.2).
+No vehicles may cross this area and it may be landscaped (DEM 31.5.2).